 According to United States Vital Statistics, there are 450,000 emergency room visits due to burn injuries every year.
 After emergency treatment, 45,000 will be admitted to long-term care or treatment at burn centers.
-Tragically, an average of 3,500 of these burn victims will not survive.
+Tragically, an average of 3,500 (just under one percent) of these burn victims will not survive.
 Fortunately, though, most will live, thanks to advanced medicine practices.

 Read more on burn injury statistics.

 REASONS FOR BURNS

 Burns happen for a variety of reasons and in many circumstances.
 Below are some of the most frequent types of burns.

 - Contact with hot liquids

 - Exposure to radiation

 - Friction created against the skin

 Although many burns are completely accidental or self-inflicted, others can be caused by unsafe conditions or defective products.
 In those cases, the burn victim (or his or her family members) may pursue legal means to receive compensation.